er-satyampal/php-tutorial/intro/intro.md

 PHP can add, delete, modify data in your database
 PHP can be used to control user-access
 PHP can encrypt data
-With PHP you are not limited to output HTML.
-You can output images, PDF files, and even Flash movies.
-You can also output any text, such as XHTML and XML.